How Millennials Are Changing the Housing Market

-Brian Balduf, Chairman and co-founder of VHT, a company offering marketing services specially designed for the real estate industry.
+Brian Balduf, Chairman and co-founder of VHT Studios, a company offering marketing services specially designed for the real estate industry.
 He knows that great imagery can still sell a home; however, the complexity of images available has increased.

 For years "curb appeal" has been the defining term in real estate when it comes to home buying and selling.
 But today's technology can provide a wealth of appeal to a listing or property beyond a two-dimensional image.

 Home buyers of all ages need better ways to visualize a home, even before they step through the front door.
 Younger home buyers and sellers want to know how technology can help them make one of life's most important and expensive investments.
 So they expect listings to include the latest visual marketing tools—virtual staging, virtual declutter, virtual repaint, drone photographs or videos of the surrounding area, and interactive floor plans.
 This technology is helping people buy and sell homes up to 32 percent faster than average.

 Check out our How to Sell a House guide to get the scoop on boosting your home’s curb appeal.

 Do Millennial Homebuyers Use Real Estate Agents?

 With these increases in technology and communication, some real estate agents fear that their career might be going the way of the travel agent.
 But the agents we talked to understand the majority of Millennial homebuyers do use professional real estate services, they just interact with these entities in new ways.

 Chris Lim knows that most buyers are still using real estate agents.
 He advises that agents can find success through specializing in particular markets, buyers, and/or home types.